jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 Imagine that each Microfrontend is served from a different server.
 Applications would need to storage all these URLs servers in order to consume them.
 What if a new Microfrontend is deployed?
 Does the application has to add the new URL in its config file?
 Think about you have many applications and a good number of Microfrontends.
 This isn't scale.

-We need a piece that I call "Microfrontend Registry Server".
+We need an "external" piece that I call "Microfrontend Registry Server" (MRS).
 This piece is responsible for serving Microfrontends to the applications when they are requested.
 By this reason, it's also the place where teams deploy their Microfrontends.
 Applications only need to know where the Microfrontend Registry Server is (one URL) to consume any Microfrontend.
 If a new Microfrontend is deployed, applications doesn't have to do anything in order to get it.

 ![registry server](/images/microfrontends/registry_server.png)